3.2. Pending litigations

 3.28.
 Valuation of Investment property

-In accordance with the IRDAI Regulations, 2002 (Preparation of Financial Statements and Auditors' Report of Insurance Companies), the Company's investment property has been revalued.
-The Company has revalued all its investment properties held for more than one year and market value for such properties is based on valuation performed by an independent valuer at March 31, 2024.
-The opinion on market value by the independent valuer, is prepared in accordance with the “The RICS Valuation Standards” published by the Royal Institution of Chartered Surveyors
+In accordance with the IRDAI (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024, Schedule II Part I clause 7(1), the Company's investment property has been revalued.
+The Company has revalued all its investment properties held for more than one year and market value for such properties is based on valuation performed by an independent valuer at March 31, 2025.
+The opinion on market value by the independent valuer, is prepared in accordance with the “The RICS Valuation Standards” published by the Royal Institution of Chartered Surveyors ("RICS"), subject to variation to meet local established law, custom, practice and market conditions.
+The methods used in valuation of property includes “Direct comparable approach”.
+The real estate investment property is accordingly valued at ' 50,365 lakhs at March 31, 2025 (March 31, 2024: ' 49,830 lakhs).
+The historical cost of the property at March 31, 2025 is ' 41,914 lakhs (March 31, 2024: ' 41,914 lakhs).

 3.29.
 Impairment of investment assets

-Listed and Unlisted Equity Shares
+Listed Equity Shares and Unlisted Equity Shares

 In case of Listed Equity Shares, a provision/(reversal) for impairment loss has been recognized in Revenue Account and Profit and Loss Account under the head “Provision for diminution in the value of investments”.
 Policyholders' and Shareholders' Fair Value Change Account under Policyholders' and Shareholders' Funds respectively in the Balance Sheet have been adjusted for such provision/(reversal) of impairment loss.
 The details of impairment for the year are given below: